jeffersonfparil/CropGrowth.jl/paper.md

 # Conclusion

 `CropGrowth.jl` simplifies the modelling of crop growth dynamics, making it a valuable tool for agricultural research.
-For more details, visit the [documentation](https://jeffersonfparil.github.io/CropGrowth.jl/stable/).
+For more details, visit the documentations ([stable version](https://jeffersonfparil.github.io/CropGrowth.jl/stable/) or [development version](https://jeffersonfparil.github.io/CropGrowth.jl/dev/)).

 # Acknowledgements